JohnnP/interview/README.md

+# This project was a test for a job

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This project was a test for a job.

 ## Available Scripts